-I wore a sensor to try out the system (though I don’t have diabetes myself) and I was impressed by how convenient it was.
-My 10-year-old son (who does have T1D) was resistant about trying it out at first… he’s fed up with all things diabetes right now and didn’t want to give another d-tech device the time of day… until he saw me scan once.
+As a protective d-mom, I wore a sensor (though I don’t have diabetes myself) to try out the system before our 10-year-old son (who does have T1D).
+I was impressed by how convenient it was!
+Our son was resistant about trying it out at first… he’s fed up with all things diabetes right now and didn’t want to give another d-tech device the time of day… until he saw me scan once.
 Then he was hooked.

 Share this Article

 If you have used a Continuous Glucose Monitor (CGM) then you’re familiar with the simplicity of knowing your current glucose level at a glance.
-Flash Glucose Monitoring offers the same ease: glucose checks are quick, convenient and painless; all you need to do is pass the reader over the sensor to “scan” it, wait 1 second for processing, and your current glucose reading pops up on the screen.
-For most of the glucose checks done in a day, Flash Monitoring eliminates the need to wash hands, get a strip, put the strip in, wait for the meter to be ready, apply the blood drop, and wait 4-6 seconds for the meter to process the sample and display the result.
-In addition, you don’t need to calibrate the system with a fingerstick meter check, like you do with CGM systems.
-In fact, with Flash Glucose Monitoring there’s no way to enter an external number, calibration is not even possible.
+Flash Glucose Monitoring systems (both Libre and Libre 2) offer the same ease: glucose checks are quick, convenient and painless.
+All you need to do is pass the reader over the sensor to “scan” it, wait 1 second for processing, and your current glucose reading pops up on the screen.
+For most of the glucose checks done in a day, Flash Monitoring eliminates the need to wash hands, get a strip, put the strip in, wait for the meter to be ready, poke your finger with a lancet, apply the blood drop, and wait 4-6 seconds for the meter to process the sample and display the result.
+In addition, you don’t need to calibrate the system with a fingerstick meter check, like you do with some CGM systems.
+In fact, Libre/Libre 2 comes factory-calibrated, there’s no way to enter an independent calibration number.
 (I can imagine that this could create an issue when the system is not reading accurately for an extended period, as there’s nothing you can do to correct it, but our family hasn’t yet come across that problem.)
-There are situations in which a fingerstick BG check is still recommended (see Limitations of Libre, below), but the bottom line is that Flash replaces more fingerstick checks than any other glucose-checking method.
+There are situations in which a fingerstick BG check is still recommended (see Limitations of Libre, below), but the bottom line is that Flash replaces most fingerstick checks.

-In addition to telling you the current glucose reading at the moment that you scan the sensor, the reader also displays a graph of the glucose readings for the past 8 hours, whether or not you scanned the sensor previously during that time.
+When you use a meter for a BG check, you get a single data point: your blood glucose reading in this moment.
+Flash glucose monitoring (both Libre and Libre 2), however, in addition to telling you the current glucose reading at the moment that you scan the sensor, also displays a graph of the glucose readings for the past 8 hours, whether or not you scanned the sensor previously during that time.
 This is because the sensor continuously measures glucose, automatically storing the reading every 15 minutes*.
-The data then becomes available to you when you scan the sensor with the reader.
+The data then becomes available to you when you scan.